Filipino Style Adobo Recipe

 • There are a lot of varieties of adobo but the most popular one is the Chicken adobo.
 You can use pork or beef as well or even vegetables.

-Tips and Tricks
+Tips and Tricks When Cooking Pork Adobo

 • You can fry any leftovers of this delicious adobo until crispy and you will have what’s famous also in the Philippines called Adobo flakes.

 • Simmer this dish, do not boil.
 Since boiling or too much heat can make the dish dry.
-Better keep the heat in medium temperature so you can get the desired tenderness of the meat.
+Better keep the heat at medium temperature so you can get the desired tenderness of the meat.

 Ingredients